-I stayed mad at both of them for a week; right up to my fifteenth birthday.
+I stayed mad at both of them for a week, right up to my fifteenth birthday.
 Gus had told me he would pick me up and take me to buy a present.
 I looked forward to his visit.
-I desperately wanted to see him, and he hadn’t bought me anything for a long time.
+I desperately wanted to see him.
+I couldn’t remember the last time he’d bought me anything.

-He wasn’t allowed to come inside, and Mama refused to come to the door when he arrived.
+With each of Gus’s impending arrivals, Mama walked about the house doing nothing except complaining.
+He wasn’t allowed to come inside, and Mama refused to go to the door when he arrived.
 It made more sense for me to wait on the porch, which provided some protection from Mama’s incessant grumbling.
-With each of Gus’s impending arrivals, Mama walked about the house doing nothing except complaining.

-“One time he hit a man with his truck just because he’s evil,” I whispered the same words as Mama spoke them.
-She’d repeated the story more than enough times to me.
+“One time, he hit a man with his truck because he’s evil,” I whispered the exact words as Mama spoke them.
+She’d repeated the story more times than necessary for me to remember.
 It didn’t take much effort to memorize words that hurt.
 It was August, and it felt like an eternity in hell waiting in the Texas heat.

 “Hi, Gus,” I forced out the words and tried to smile and used the dusty sideboard to climb in his pickup.